devSchacht/essential-image-optimization/app/partials/book.md

 <img
         class="lazyload small"
         data-src="https://res.cloudinary.com/ddxwdqwkr/image/upload/v1502426282/essential-image-optimization/play-format-type.jpg"
+        alt="While the Play store delivers WebP to Blink, it falls back to JPEGs for browsers like Firefox."
          />
 </picture>
-<figcaption>The Play store conditionally serves WebP images to supported browsers and fallback to JPEGs for browsers like Firefox.</figcaption>
+<figcaption>While the Play store delivers WebP to Blink, it falls back to JPEGs for browsers like Firefox.</figcaption>
 </figure>